 If you’re thinking about investing in a foreclosed property, you’ll want to first have a concrete idea of the home’s overall condition.
 We’ll educate you on the home’s structure and readily accessible systems so that you’ll have a clear idea of what to expect should you commit to a purchase.

 Mold can cause serious damage to a home in addition to the multitude of ailments it can lead to for residents who are exposed over long periods of time.
-This inspection will carefully assess a home for the presence of mold, including a test for areas of concentrated moisture that could facilitate mold development.

 Access to clean water is an essential part of any living space.
 We’ll take samples from a property’s tap and well to send off for laboratory testing—ensuring that the water is uncontaminated by bacteria and doesn’t carry harmful concentrations of heavy metals.